What is a RIF? How is it different from a layoff?

 November 16, 2021

-Your plan should include not only how you will separate your workforce, but also what will happen next to the departing employees.
+Your plan should include not only how you will downsize your workforce, but also what will happen next to the departing employees.

 Will you provide support to help them with their career transition as part of their severance package?